haesung0125/blog/_posts/2025-12-10-Say Hello World! with Gemini.md

     main()
 ```

-We have the main function whose only job is to print “Hello, world!”.
-Then we added the if statement that calls the main function when the script is executed as the main program.
+We have the **main** function whose only job is to print “Goodbye, old world!”.
+Then we added the **if** statement that calls the **main** function when the script is executed.
 How can we transform this script into the AI era?

 Set up Gemini in Python
 ========